PiotrGardocki/RandomNumbersLibrary/README.md

 # RandomNumbersLibrary
 RandomNumbersLibrary is a simple c++ library created for convenient generating random numbers.
 Library supports generating both integer and real types.

 Library is based on c++ libraries ```random``` and ```chrono```.
-It was made to avoid creating number engines and creating seed from current type.
+It was made to avoid creating number engines and creating seed from current time.
 It automatically creates engine with seed for any thread that tries to generate random number.

-That means, all of threads have their own seed.
+That means, **all of threads have their own engines with different seeds**.

 ### Generators
 There are two numbers generators: ```RandomIntegerGenerator<T>``` and ```RandomRealNumberGenerator<T>```.
-Both templates allow only c++ built-in integer and real number types.
+Both **templates allow only c++ built-in integer and real number types**.

 ### Usage